VPMWebApps/TimeTable_Frontend_React/README.md

 To get started developing right away:

-1.  install all project dependencies with npm install
+1.  install all project dependencies with "npm install"

-1.  start the development server with npm run dev
+1.  start the development server with "npm run dev"